bigfatgreg/active_admin/CONTRIBUTING.md

 The community has been hard at work already, so please take a second to search for the issue or feature before creating a new one.

-All bug fixes should have a ticket.
+All features or bug fixes should have a ticket.
 This makes it easy for everyone to discuss the code and know if a fix is already in progress for an issue.
+If it's a feature, the team can prioritize what it should work on based on these tickets.

 ### 2. Fork & Create a Feature Branch